aditya-np1/aditya-np1/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Let's Connect togather to Exlore and Learn!! :
+Let's Connect togather to Learn and Explore  !! :
 <p>
  <a href="www.linkedin.com/in/aditya-panchal-learning100">
     Linkedin